HTTP-RPC/Kilo/README.md

 Servlet security is provided by the underlying servlet container.
 See the Java EE documentation for more information.

 ## Result Class
-Although service methods can return instances of `Map` directly, it is often more convenient to work with more strongly-typed data structures in code.
+Although service methods can return instances of `Map` directly, it is often preferable to work with more strongly-typed data structures in code.
 The `Result` class provides an abstract base class for custom result types.
 It implements the `Map` interface and exposes any Bean properties defined by a subclass as entries in the map, allowing custom types to be serialized to JSON.

 For example, the following class might be used to represent some simple statistical information about a set of values: